-If you’re unsure about cooking with Swiss chard, this is the recipe for you!
-It’s a quick, flavorful dish that combines cannellini beans and swiss chard in a comforting and delicious way.
+If you’re unsure about cooking with Swiss chard, this recipe is for you!
+It’s a quick, flavorful dish that combines cannellini beans and Swiss chard in a comforting and delicious way.
 Serve it on a toasted country or sourdough bread (our favorite!) or even over rice, quinoa, or pasta for a complete meal.
 The garlic and red wine vinegar perfectly balance the mild cannellini beans and let the natural flavors of the Swiss chard shine through.

 What is Swiss Chard?